MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-system-oversight.md

 The Power BI administrator role is a defined role in Microsoft 365, which delegates a [subset of Power BI-specific](/power-platform/admin/use-service-admin-role-manage-tenant#service-administrator-permission-matrix) management activities.
 Global Microsoft 365 administrators are implicitly Power BI administrators.

 A key governance decision is who to assign as a Power BI administrator.
 It's a centralized role which affects your entire Power BI tenant.
-Ideally, there are [2-4 people in the organization](/microsoft-365/admin/add-users/about-admin-roles?view=o365-worldwide&preserve-view=true#security-guidelines-for-assigning-roles) who are capable to manage the Power BI service, and who are in close coordination with the [Center of Excellence (COE)](powerbi-adoption-roadmap-center-of-excellence.md).
+Ideally, there are [2-4 people in the organization](/microsoft-365/admin/add-users/about-admin-roles?view=o365-worldwide&preserve-view=true#security-guidelines-for-assigning-roles) who are capable of managing the Power BI service, and who are in close coordination with the [Center of Excellence (COE)](powerbi-adoption-roadmap-center-of-excellence.md).

 ### High privilege role

 The Power BI administrator role is considered a high privilege role because:

 - Settings that are managed by a Power BI administrator have a significant effect on user capabilities and user experience (described in the [Tenant settings](#tenant-settings) section below).
-- Power BI administrators can update access permissions for any workspace (excluding personal workspaces).
-They can grant permission to view or download data artifacts as they see fit (described in the [Tenant settings](#tenant-settings) section below).
+- Power BI administrators can update access permissions for any workspace (excluding personal workspaces and [classic workspaces](https://powerbi.microsoft.com/blog/updated-timeline-for-upgrading-classic-workspaces/)).
+The result is that an administrator can allow permission to view or download data artifacts as they see fit (described in the [Tenant settings](#tenant-settings) section below).
 - Power BI administrators can view all tenant metadata, including all user activities that occur in the Power BI service (described in the [auditing and monitoring](#auditing-and-monitoring) section below).

 > [!IMPORTANT]